-Between 1994 and 1997, a removal action was performed on the estimated 70 acres comprising the upland portion of the Site.
-The removal action included the excavation of contaminated soils and industrial process waste from 26 discrete areas of contamination.
-The removal areas contained material contaminated with constituents including petroleum hydrocarbons (volatile and semi-volatile organic compounds), mercury, alkaline sludges, PCBs and lead.
-Approximately 167,000 cubic yards of soil, sediment, and waste were removed.
+Between 1994 and 1999, PRPs undertook multiple removal actions, or short-term cleanup actions, to address site contamination considered the greatest potential threat to people and the environment.
+PRPs completed a removal action on the 70-acre upland portion of the site.
+The removal action included the excavation, or digging up, of contaminated soils and industrial process waste from 26 contaminated areas.
+The removal areas contained material contaminated with petroleum hydrocarbons (volatile organic compounds and semi-volatile organic compounds), mercury, alkaline sludges, PCBs and lead.
+The PRPs removed approximately 167,000 cubic yards of soil, sediment and waste.

-Between 1998 and 1999, the removal action cleanup was extended to approximately 13 acres within the marsh and parts of the tidal channels.
-Also, petroleum process buildings and the mercury cell buildings were dismantled.
+Between 1998 and 1999, site PRPs extended the removal action cleanup to include approximately 13 acres of marshland and parts of the tidal channels.
+PRPs also dismantled petroleum process buildings and mercury cell buildings on site.

-EPA has conducted a range of community involvement activities at the site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public meetings and public notices regarding major cleanup activities.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public meetings and public notices regarding major cleanup activities.

 Three Rivers Regional Library System

 (formerly Brunswick-Glynn County Library System)